• Skip to main content

 Tight Blood Sugar Control

-Whether you’re a woman with sexual disorders/ difficulties or a man with erectile dysfunction, if you have type 2 diabetes, you can reduce, postpone or decrease the effects through tight blood glucose control.
+Whether you’re a woman with sexual difficulties or a man with erectile dysfunction, if you have type 2 diabetes or prediabetes, you can reduce, postpone or decrease the effects through tight blood glucose control.

 Eat a healthy lower carb diet, exercise regularly, talk to your doctor about medications, address any areas of stress, and work on gaining excellent control of your blood sugar numbers.